In the late 1800s, Tennessee developed a rich horse racing industry similar to its neighbor state, Kentucky.

 There have been attempts to revive horse racing in Tennessee.
 A racing commission was set up in 1987, which legalized pari-mutuel betting.
 After local referendums defeated proposals for tracks, this commission was put on ice and disbanded in 1998.

-While Kentucky thrived and becoming the horse racing destination, Tennessee continued only with rodeos, transport horses and some breeding for races in other states.
+While Kentucky thrived and became the top horse racing destination in the US, Tennessee continued only with rodeos, transport horses, and some breeding for races in other states.

 Efforts were made to bring the horse racing commission back in 2015-16.

-The bills were bought forward by Rep. Joe Towns (D) and Sen. Ramesh Akbari (D).
+The bills were brought forward by Rep. Joe Towns (D) and Sen. Ramesh Akbari (D).